NSEcho/lateralus/README.md

     	If set to true, parameter url needs to have <CHANGE> part -generateLength int
-    	Length of variable part of url with maximum of 36 (default 8) -report string
+    	Length of variable part of url with maximum of 36 (default 8) -parseMdl string
+    	Path to Modlishka control db file
+  -priority string
+    	priority to send email, can be low or high (default "low") -report string
     	Report name
+  -signature string
+    	path to signature .html file
   -singleUrl
     	Use the same URL for all targets (default true) -smtpConfig string